Al Cowlings: Bronco chase

 When the chase concluded and Cowlings and Simpson surrendered, Cowlings was arrested and charged with a felony for aiding a fugitive.
-He was taken to the Los Angeles men's jail and released approximately 12 hours after his arrest on $250,000 bail.
-District Attorney Gil Garcetti eventually determined that Cowlings would not be charged due to lack of sufficient evidence.
-In Outrage: The Five Reasons Why O. J. Simpson Got Away with Murder, Vincent Bugliosi wrote that Detective Philip Vannatter had asked Cowlings if he believed Simpson had committed the murders; Cowlings conceded that the police had a lot of physical evidence and that it would speak for itself.
+He was booked into the Los Angeles men's jail, from which he was later released on a $250,000 bond.
+District Attorney Gil Garcetti eventually determined, however, that pending charges against Cowlings would be dropped due to a lack of sufficient evidence.